Flekkefjord Municipality: General information

+On 1 January 1987, the Virak and Espetveit areas in northern Flekkefjord Municipality (population: 41) were transferred to Sirdal Municipality.

+Historically, this municipality was part of the old Vest-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (and town) is named after the local fjord called the Flekkefjorden.
 The first element of the name comes from the name of the old Flikke farm (Flikkar) since it is located near the fjord.
 That name is the plural form of the word flikkar which has an unknown meaning.
-The last element is fjord which means "fjord".

 Coat of arms

 The coat of arms for Flekkefjord are rather old (compared with most Norwegian municipal arms).
 They were granted around the year 1855.
 The blazon is "Or, a sailing ship above four barrulets wavy gules".
 This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is a pilot boat above four wavy stripes symbolizing the sea.
 The arms have a mural crown above the shield.
 The arms were originally proposed in 1855 and they were described as a pilot boat on the sea.
 It specifically is like the pilot boats that Colin Archer made during that time period.
 The original proposal showed a boat on a very natural sea, using all in natural colours.
 The present shape of the boat and the more heraldically correct arms date from 1899.
 The arms were designed by an unknown designer.
 The municipal flag has the same design as the coat of arms.
 In 2023, the design of the arms was updated slightly.
 The flag on the boat was made to look more wavy, a single black stripe is on the sails, and a pilot is more visible at the rear of the boat.